aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-special/_index.md

 ### Sample Code

 Here's a code snippet demonstrating these steps:
-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-Formatting-FormatNumberToSpecial.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-FormatNumberToSpecial.py" >}}

 ### Conclusion

-Formatting numbers to special formats in Aspose.Cells for .NET involves setting the custom number format of a cell's style.
+Formatting numbers to special formats in Aspose.Cells for Python via .NET involves setting the custom number format of a cell's style.
 This allows for a wide range of formatting options, enabling you to display data exactly how you need it.
 Remember, the key to custom formats is the format string you provide, which dictates how the number will be displayed.

-{{< app/cells/assistant language="csharp" >}}